top of page

 Consider the following examples:

-• With knowledge of how to start a fire, some twigs can look like energy.
+With knowledge of how to build a fire, a log can look like heat.

-• With knowledge of specific rules, an activity can look like a sport.
+With knowledge of a specific set of rules, an activity can look like a sport.

 Experience